aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_cmdline.rst

     verdi data dict show <IDENTIFIER>

-A ``Dict`` contains a dictionary (i.e., key–value pairs), stored in the database in a format ready to be queried.
+A ``Dict`` contains a dictionary (i.e. key–value pairs), stored in the database in a format ready to be queried.
 We will learn how to run queries later on in this tutorial.
 The command above will print the content dictionary, containing the parameters used to define the input file for the calculation.
 You can compare the dictionary with the content of the raw input file to Quantum ESPRESSO (that was generated by AiiDA) via the command: